 Keep in mind that anyone who forecasts a downturn has a good chance of eventually being right - such market corrections come on a seemingly regular basis.
-At the same time, the financial markets have proven remarkably resilient throughout history and even after experiencing many situations that were, at the time, considered potential crises.
-Consider that since the start of the millennium, we have seen the dot.com crash, the banking and credit crisis, two recessions and plunging oil prices, and yet the Canadian equity market had a compounded annual return of 6.0% (S&P/TSX Composite Total Return Index market close from 31/12/1999 to 31/07/2016 - see page 3).
+Yet, the financial markets have proven remarkably resilient throughout history, despite experiencing situations that were considered potential crises.
+Since the start of the millennium, we have seen the dot.com crash, the banking and credit crisis, two recessions and plunging oil prices, and yet the Canadian equity market had a compounded annual return of 6.0% (S&P/TSX Composite Total Return Index to 31/07/16).

-Investors nervous about today's economic climate should try to put aside any concerns caused by shorter-term events and focus on investing with longer-term, personal objectives in mind.
+Investors nervous about today's economic climate should try to focus on investing with longer-term, personal objectives in mind.
 Portfolios built on a solid foundation, with an emphasis on diversification, balance, quality and value, have been put in place with the aim of being successful, regardless of the immediate market situation.
 As a result, portfolio builders will welcome the up periods in the markets and view any downturns as opportunities.